-BBUS 3451, Professional Selling (3) (previously ADMN 345) BBUS 3471, Consumer Behaviour (3) (previously ADMN 347) BBUS 3651, Marketing for Managers (3) (previously ADMN 365) BBUS 4411 Service Marketing (3) (previously ADMN 491) BBUS 4431, Retail Marketing (3) (previously ADMN 403) BBUS 4471, International Marketing (3) (previously ADMN 487) BBUS 4481, Integrated Marketing Communication (3) (previously ADMN 488) BBUS 4491 Business to Business Marketing (3) (previously ADMN 489) BBUS 3511, International Business (3) (previously ADMN 380) Course in development Public Sector Management Concentration Minimum of two courses from the following:
+BBUS 3451, Professional Selling (3)

+(previously ADMN 345)

+BBUS 3471, Consumer Behaviour (3) (previously ADMN 347)

+BBUS 3511, International Business (3) (previously ADMN 380) BBUS 3651, Marketing for Managers (3) (previously ADMN 365) BBUS 4411 Service Marketing (3)\ (previously ADMN 491)

+BBUS 4471, International Marketing (3) (previously ADMN 487) BBUS 4481, Integrated Marketing Communication (3) (previously ADMN 488) BBUS 4491 Business to Business Marketing (3)\ (previously ADMN 489) \Course in development Public Sector Management Concentration Minimum of two courses from the following:

-BBUS 3119, Introduction to Public Administration (3) (previously ADMN 311) BBUS 3149, Public Sector Research and Analysis (3) (previously ADMN 314) BBUS 4239, Local Government in British Columbia (3) (previously ADMN 423) BBUS 4459, Urban and Regional Economics (3) (previously ADMN 445) Sufficient courses from the following to bring the total concentration course count to five: BBUS 3169, Local Government in Canada: Administration and History (3) BBUS 4079, Managing Service Delivery (3) (previously ADMN 407) BBUS 4219, Financial Management (3) (previously ADMN 421) BBUS 4379, Program Evaluation and Performance Measurement (3) (previously ADMN 437) BBUS 4469, Local Government Land Use Planning (3) (previously ADMN 446) Approved 300- or 400-level course Professional Associations Recognize TRU-OL Credits Professional associations oversee standards of practice and qualifications for certain occupations.
+BBUS 3119, Introduction to Public Administration (3) (previously ADMN 311) BBUS 3149, Public Sector Research and Analysis (3) (previously ADMN 314) BBUS 4239, Local Government in British Columbia (3) (previously ADMN 423) BBUS 4459, Urban and Regional Economics (3) (previously ADMN 445) Sufficient courses from the following to bring the total concentration course count to five: BBUS 3169, Local Government in Canada: Administration and History (3) BBUS 4079, Managing Service Delivery (3) (previously ADMN 407) BBUS 4219, Financial Management (3) (previously ADMN 421) BBUS 4379, Program Evaluation and Performance Measurement (3) (previously ADMN 437) BBUS 4469, Local Government Land Use Planning (3) (previously ADMN 446) Approved 3000- or 4000-level course

+Professional Associations Recognize TRU-OL Credits Professional associations oversee standards of practice and qualifications for certain occupations.
 In most cases, a professional designation can be earned by combining appropriate work experience (determined by the association) with a prescribed program of studies.
 Employers often use these designations or an individuals' enrolment/registration in these programs, in their hiring decisions.
 Many professional associations recognize the credits earned through TRU-OL courses as meeting part or all of their educational requirements.
-Many TRU-OL course descriptions in this calendar indicate which associations recognize a particular course (refer to the chart on pages 76-77).
+Many TRU-OL course descriptions in this calendar indicate which associations recognize a particular course (refer to the chart on pages 70-71).
 In some cases, a program requires students to select from among several recognized courses.
 It is important to note that this course transfer information is subject to ongoing evaluation by the associations and that certain minimum grade requirements may apply.
 In some cases, certification is based on an association's examinations/assessments and as such course transfer is not applicable, though some TRU-OL courses are suggested.
-Contact the specific professional association for more information (refer to pages 75 for contact information).
+Contact the specific professional association for more information (refer to pages 69 for contact information).

 Gain a new credential, higher income and better life.
-Over 500 courses and 53 programs.
-Online or distance
+Over 550 courses and 55 programs.
+Online or distance.